Corinne-Coding/To-Do-List-React-APP/README.md

 ### Tasks page

-On this page, the user can add a task, modify a task title, choose a task status ("done" or "to do"), and delete a task :
+Add a task, modify a task title, choose a task status ("done" or "to do"), and delete a task :

 <p align="center" >
 <img width="800" src="https://github.com/Corinne-Coding/To-Do-List-React-APP/blob/main/src/preview/to-do-list-project-screenshot-06.png" alt="screenshot-06" />